Lithotripsy Treatment West Palm Beach

 • Avoid heavy physical activity for 24–48 hours post-procedure

-• Drinking plenty of fluids helps to flush out fragments of stone
+• Drinking plenty of fluids helps to flush out fragments of stones

 • Taking prescribed pain medication if needed